openl2m/openl2m/docs/code/switches_app/index.rst

 If you want to refer to these choices from a template (ie on the web page), you can use the format model.get_*fieldname*_display, where *fieldname* is the name of the field in the model that has choice.
-Eg. the Log() object defined in models.py, has a attributes called 'type' and 'action'.
+Eg. the Log() object defined in models.py, has attributes called 'type' and 'action'.
 These fields have a list of choices that show several fields ("View", "Change", "Error", "Warning").